How frequently are you disappointed when your company or team isn’t making the progress you need?

 Solving this issue is a top priority for everyone we consult with, so we’ve come up with a simple way to align everyone on goals and expectations.

 The first step is clarifying what your organization’s mission or cause is.
-This doesn’t mean just throwing some words up on your website that sounds good.
+This doesn’t mean just throwing some words up on your website that sound good.
 You need to dig deep to get to the heart of what everyone there lives to do.

 To do this, you need to ask yourself: